Warsaw Chopin Airport: Rebuilding Okęcie in the years 1945–89

 After the war, LOT Polish Airlines resumed operations at Okęcie using what was left of the pre-war infrastructure; the airline was also responsible for initiating reconstruction efforts at the airport, and soon, within two years, a new terminal, control tower and a number of stands for aircraft based at and visiting the new Okęcie had been completed.

 By the end of the 1940s, the airport had been reconnected with most of Poland's most important cities and a number of international services, including those to Moscow, Belgrade, Berlin, Bucharest, Budapest, Brussels, Copenhagen, Prague and Stockholm.
 In the first half of the 1950s, this development continued and the airport authorities continued to hold talks with many international airlines on the subject of opening routes to Warsaw.
 In 1956, maintenance of Okęcie was transferred from LOT Polish Airlines to state administration, then later in 1959, on the government's initiative, a decision was made to reconstruct the airport's main terminal; this, however, did not actually take place until 1964.

 The new civil aviation authority began to exercise control over airports, air corridors and routing, ground aviation infrastructure and the responsibility for entering into and signing aviation accords with other states.
 This gave the authority effectively complete control over Warsaw's airport.

-In 1961, the airport's management board decided to purchase a radar for civilian air traffic control and to begin the expansion of the airport in Warsaw.
-The winning design for a new terminal by Jan and Krystyna Dobrowolski referred to modern architectural solutions used in many western airports.
-In planning, it was ordered that the initial capacity of the new 'International Airport Station' (Międznarodowy Dworzec Lotniczy) should be about 1 million passengers a year.
-In 1962, work began on the technical design of the new terminal, and two years later, construction started.
-At the same time on the opposite side of the airport, a new Air Traffic Control Centre (CKRL) was established along with the airport control tower.
-At this time, new radar, navigational and lighting systems for operations were also purchased.
-Runways 1 and 3 were also thoroughly renovated.